MAAX Bath Case Study

 To win repeat business, bathroom products manufacturer MAAX must process and fill orders fast and accurately—but reliance on time-consuming, error-prone manual processes threatened to thwart this aim.

-MAAX used IBM® Enterprise Content Management solutions to streamline capture and processing of orders received by fax and email.
+MAAX used IBM® Enterprise Content Management solutions to streamline the capture and processing of sales orders received by fax and email.
 Today, MAAX processes 54 percent of non-EDI orders automatically.

 - 54% of non-EDI orders processed with no manual intervention, speeding turnaround times

 - 2 FTEs moved into customer service roles, thanks to higher efficiency

 - Supports profitable growth, allowing MAAX Bath to expand without increasing headcount

 MAAX Bath sells its products through an intermediary network of dealers, from small independent stores to large wholesalers and retailers.
 These sellers and their customers have extremely high expectations when it comes to sales order fulfillment.
 Any delays around order processing and delivery could lead to dissatisfaction and reputational damage, putting MAAX at risk of losing hard-won market share.
 This makes it vital for the company to provide a seamless experience from the moment it receives an order to delivery of the finished product.

 However, MAAX found that reliance on manual methods was slowing order turnaround times.
 Since the details of any orders received by email or fax had to be manually entered into the company’s central SAP ERP system for processing, errors inevitably crept into the process.
 In addition to causing customer frustration, these errors could be costly for the company, potentially requiring it to reprocess entire orders from scratch.